oLd-Y/blog/content/posts/Atomic Habits-Clear, James.md

 ### 1: The Surprising Power of Atomic Habits

-> 📌  he referred to as “the aggregation of marginal gains,”which was the philosophy of searching for a tiny margin of improvement ineverything you do.
-Brailsford said, “ The whole principle came from theidea that if you broke down everything you could think of that goes intoriding a bike, and then improve it by 1 percent, you will get a significantincrease when you put them all together. ^CB-7xbFkhFlKG9h6lV6ksG2y4VK-7-2595-3052
+> 📌  he referred to as “the aggregation of marginal gains, ”which was the philosophy of searching for a tiny margin of improvement in everything you do.
+Brailsford said, “ The whole principle came from the idea that if you broke down everything you could think of that goes into riding a bike, and then improve it by 1 percent, you will get a significant increase when you put them all together. ^CB-7xbFkhFlKG9h6lV6ksG2y4VK-7-2595-3052
 - 💭 首先要开始做, 有成品之后从各个环节提升1%. - ⏱ 2024-04-24 13:54:48

-> 📌 It is so easy to overestimate the importance of one defining moment andunderestimate the value of making small improvements on a daily basis
+> 📌 It is so easy to overestimate the importance of one defining moment and underestimate the value of making small improvements on a daily basis
 > ⏱ 2024-04-24 14:31:27 ^CB-7xbFkhFlKG9h6lV6ksG2y4VK-7-7691-7832

 > 📌 Habits are the compound interest of self-improvement.